clementpoh/logic/README.md

 * I won't put much verve into verifying the veracity of my historical claims.

 * This is written purely out of interest.
 It does not adhere to rigorous academic standards.
 It should be considered more like a lecture reader.
-I am not bothering to reference.
+I am not bothering to reference properly.

 Acknowledgements
 ----------------

-Much of the material here will have been borrowed heavily from my experience teaching logic at Melbourne University since 2008.
-It will cover much of the same ground as the subjects taught.
+Much of the material here will have been borrowed heavily from my experience teaching.
+It will cover much of the same ground as the subjects I helped teach at Melbourne University.
 Specifically:
 * Logic and Computation;
 * Discrete Structures; and
 * Models of Computation.

-Therefore
+Other material from different but related subjects may also be borrowed.
+Specifically:
+ * Declarative Programming;
+ * Design of Algorithms; and
+ * Programming Language Implementation.

+Therefore this would be most indebted to Harald Sondergaard and Peter Schacte.